aayush1205/Colab-Connect/README.md

 ```

-2. Get into the muCLIar directory:
+2. Get into the project directory:

 ```
 cd /path/to/repository